alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/PanelOkCancelButtons/PanelOkCancelButtons-remarks.md

 remarks: *content
 ---

-Example of how a <xref:Alternet.UI.PanelOkCancelButtons> can look on different platforms:
+Example of how a <xref:Alternet.UI.PanelOkCancelButtons> can look:

 ![PanelOkCancelButtons](images/PanelOkCancelButtons.png)